-Withdrawal for Active Military Duty (Undergraduate and Graduate Students)
+Withdrawal for Active Military Duty

 If you are called to active duty in the U.S. armed forces, you may present your orders, withdraw, and receive a full refund of your tuition and fees for that semester.
-Students may re-enroll upon completion of their tour of duty.
-For more information visit registrar. umd.edu/current/registration/military.html.
+Students may reenroll upon completion of their tour of duty.
+For more information visit registrar. umd.edu/veterans-benefits/active-militaryduty.